buzzingnat/typescript-gameloop-example/README.md

 # typescript-gameloop-example
 Run multiple canvas animations simultaneously against a background.
 Have one of the sprites move with the WASD or arrow keys.
-Main character sprite attacks with space bar or 'c' key.
+All sprites auto-attack when adjacent to each other.

 ## Compile step
 in terminal: `npx webpack --watch --cache`